IceTheCoder/Passwordsy/README.md

 # Passwordsy
-A program that can generate a secure password of up to 100 characters and check any password's strength.
+A program that can generate a secure password of up to 100 characters and check for vulnerabilities in a given password.

 ## Getting Started
 ### Prerequisites